haydenbleasel/ultracite/README.md

 }
 ```

-Lastly, create the following `.vscode/settings.json`.
+Create the following `.vscode/settings.json`.
 This will enable full formatting on save.

 ```json
 {